Skip to content

 There are additional arguments if you are running in Tcl mode or batch mode.
 Refer to InTime arguments for more information.

-2. Install the InTime license and configure FPGA tool settings
+2. Install the InTime license and configure FPGA vendor tool settings

-Refer to single seat configuration page to install the license and configure the toolchain.
+Refer to Single Server configuration page to install the license and configure the FPGA vendor's tools.

-You can skip toolchain configuration if the environmental variables have already been set up.
-Simply start InTime with the -tc <toolchain name>.
-It will pick up the right toolchain automatically.
+You can skip FPGA vendor tool configuration if the required FPGA tool has already been set up in your environment.
+Simply start InTime with the -tc <toolchain name> and it will pick up the right FPGA vendor tool automatically.
 Refer to the Quick Setup page.

 $ ./intime.sh -tc vivado